yemshod/cloud_it_sec/terraform-aws-iam-roles/Eto-idagba-soke.md

+You already have everything you need—the only reason the Query Results section is not showing as a bordered “grid table” like the top summary is because Create HTML table outputs a plain HTML table with minimal styling, and Outlook renders it with little/no borders by default.

+To make the Query Results render like the top table, you have two solid portal-only options:

+⸻

+Option 1 (Recommended): Wrap the Create HTML table output and inject table styling

+This keeps your existing “Create HTML table” action and simply adds borders + padding + border-collapse.

+Step-by-step

+Step 1 — Add a Compose after “Create HTML table”
+	1. Under Create HTML table, click + New step
+	2. Choose Data Operations → Compose
+	3. Name it: StyledQueryTable

+Step 2 — In Compose, paste this Expression

+Click inside Inputs → Expression and paste:

+replace(
+  replace(
+    body('Create_HTML_table'),
+    '<table>',
+    '<table border="1" cellpadding="6" cellspacing="0" width="100%" style="border-collapse:collapse;font-family:Arial;font-size:12pt;">'
+  ),
+  '<th>',
+  '<th style="background-color:#f2f2f2;text-align:left;">'
+)

+What this does:
+	•	Forces borders/cellpadding/cellspacing like your summary table
+	•	Adds a light header background so it looks “report-ready”

+Step 3 — Update your Send Email body

+Replace the current Query Results insertion:

+From:

+@{body('Create_HTML_table')}

+To:

+@{outputs('StyledQueryTable')}

+✅ Result: the Query Results block becomes a true bordered table like the top one.

+⸻

+Option 2: Skip “Create HTML table” and build the table yourself (more control)

+Use this only if you want perfect formatting control (column order, custom widths, etc.).
+Option 1 is usually enough.

+⸻

+Extra polish (highly recommended in SOC emails)

+A) Limit the query table to N rows (avoid huge emails)

+In your KQL add at the end:

+| take 20

+B) Prevent long values from blowing out the layout

+Outlook is weak with CSS, but you can at least reduce wrapping by ensuring only the necessary columns are included (which you already did).
+If you must include long IDs, consider shortening:

+Example KQL:

+| extend PrincipalShort = substring(UserIdentityPrincipalId, 0, 25)
+| project TimeGenerated, EventName, AWSAccountID, PrincipalShort

+⸻

+Quick validation checklist

+After you implement Option 1:
+	•	The Query Results table has borders (grid)
+	•	Headers are shaded
+	•	Summary table and Query table look consistent

+⸻

+If you want, I can also give you a single standardized email template that works across all alert types (AWS, Azure, identity, etc.) with consistent formatting, severity color banding, and a “View in Sentinel” link.

+ggggggggggggggg

 You are not doing anything “wrong” with the logic—your playbook is now producing the table correctly.
 The remaining issue is email rendering behavior:
 	•	In your Send email (V2) action, you are composing HTML (<h2>, <table>, etc.)
 	•	But the email you receive shows the HTML tags as literal text (the <h2> and <table> are not being rendered), while the HTML table output (“Query Results”) is being rendered as a table.